 Video Interviews

-Skype or FaceTime are just two examples of free voice over internet services that have revolutionized the video interview process.
-Zoom and Microsoft Teams are two other types of technology that allow for video interviews.
+At this point, plenty of us are familiar with Zoom and Microsoft Teams interviews.
 These technologies allow interviewers to add new dimensions to the telephone interview.
 Companies use this method to reduce time and travel costs for potential job applicants.
+In many cases, employers will use video interviews for the first round of screening.

 Stress Interview